Common Travel Problems And How to Overcome Them

 Medical emergencies can happen anywhere, at any time.
 Food poisoning, heatstroke, and a broken ankle are some examples of the many medical emergencies that can happen while travelling.

-In case of an unfortunate event, call the 24/7 hotline at +603-2785-6565 to get your Guarantee Letter (GL) and get admitted to the hospital without payment.
+In case of an unfortunate event, request a Guarantee Letter (GL) through the Etiqa+ app to get admitted to the hospital without payment.

 Other benefits that you may receive include daily hospital allowance, reimbursement for alternative treatments such as physiotherapy and chiropractic, and reimbursement for follow-up treatments when you return to Malaysia.
 If hospitalisation is not needed, you can still claim for your outpatient medical expenses of up to RM3,000 per accident.

 Pro-tip: Keep all of your medical records, such as doctor’s notes, prescriptions, and receipts.
-You’ll need to submit these documents to your travel takaful operator for reimbursement.
+You will need to submit these documents to your travel takaful operator for reimbursement.

 Travel problems are sometimes inevitable, but they don’t have to ruin your vacation.
 Etiqa TripCare 360 Takaful can help you enjoy your trip worry-free, with coverage for a wide range of unexpected events.